zhiwenh/delib/README.md

 # DeLib

 Non-restrictive framework for Ethereum.
-Allows you to spawn your own Ethereum private blockchain with genesis control.
+Lets you interact with smart contracts with its CLI and spawn your own Ethereum private blockchain.

 ## Features